-KBC Global Limited ("the Company") having L45400MH2007PLC174194, with its subsidiary collectively referred to as ("the Group"), is engaged primarily in the business of real construction. development. contracts (EPC) and other related activities.
-The Company is a public company, incorporated listed domiciled in India having its registered office at 2nd Floor, Gulmohar Status, Above Business Bank, Samarth Nagar, Nashik - 422005, Maharashtra, India.
+KBC Global Limited ("the Company") having CIN: L45400MH2007PLC174194, together with its subsidiary collectively referred to as ("the Group"), is engaged primarily the business of real estate construction. development. civil contracts (EPC) and other related activities.
+The Company is a public company, incorporated domiciled in India having its registered office at 2nd Floor, Gulmohar Status, Above Business Bank, Samarth Nagar, Nashik - 422005, Maharashtra, India.
 The Company.
 The equity shares of the Company are listed on The Bombay Stock Exchange Limited (BSE) and The National Stock Exchange of India Limited (NSE).